Q. If it is widely known that mercury causes neurological and other health problems, why is the material still being used for fillings?

 Q. What precautions does Dr. Breiner take when removing fillings?

 A. Dr. Breiner has been involved in this type of treatment for over 25 years.
 He finds it important to prepare the patient prior to any amalgam removal.
-This involves utilization of specific supplements, herbs and/or use of homeopathics.
-During amalgam removal a rubber dam, high speed suction and electric drill are utilized minimizing exposure during mercury removal.
-Post removal detox, monitoring and evaluation are also important.
-If the patient chooses IVC (intravenous vitamin C) it can be administered by the patient's physician or a local MD.
+This involves the utilization of specific supplements, herbs, and/or the use of homeopathic.
+During amalgam removal, a rubber dam, high-speed suction, and electric drill are utilized to minimize exposure during mercury removal.
+Post-removal detox, monitoring, and evaluation are also important.
+If the patient chooses IVC (intravenous vitamin C) it can be administered right here in our clinic at Whole-Body Medicine’s IV Solutions, by the patient’s physician, or a local MD.
 These modalities are patient specific.
+Learn more Amalgam/Mercury Filling Removal.

 Q. How does Dr. Breiner feel about root canals?